MKme/Engine-Doctor/README.md

 ### How to Use It

+- Install the thermocouple where you would like to monitor (use a magnet mount if desired)

-1. Turn on EngineDoctor
+- Turn on EngineDoctor

-2. Connect to EngineDoctor Wifi (no password required)
+- Connect to EngineDoctor Wifi (no password required)

-3. Open your web broswer to this url:  192.168.4.1
+- Open your web broswer to this url:  192.168.4.1

-5. Watch the live values in real time while you test/tune!
+-  Watch the live values in real time while you test/tune!